d-bl/GroundForge/Stay-Postec.md

 To receive email alerts about discussions, use the "watch" button almost on top of this page.

-The following RSS feeds alert you when something changes in:
+The following feeds alert you when something changes in:
 * the [GroundForge page or its readme](https://github.com/d-bl/GroundForge/commits/gh-pages.atom)
 * the [wiki pages](https://github.com/d-bl/GroundForge/wiki.atom)